Owners of UK's Pryzm and Atik nightclubs call in administrators

 A notice of intention to appoint administrators “for a number of companies within the group” was filed yesterday (January 15).

-Peter Marks, chairman of Rekom UK, said the notice gave the company “breathing space and protection” to work with lenders, landlords and other stakeholders on a potential restructuring plan.
+Peter Marks, chairman of Rekom UK, said the notice would give the company “breathing space and protection” to work with lenders, landlords and other stakeholders on a potential restructuring plan.

 The statement added that costs had increased, and predicted further difficulties in the future after a rise in the minimum wage during the government’s latest autumn statement.

-Rekom UK said it would need “to find an extra £2m in wages” as a result.
+Rekom UK said it would need “to find an extra £2million in wages” as a result.

 Marks explained that this “led to us having to accept that the group cannot continue in its current structure”.